omareltaweel/Retail_Dashboard/README.md

 -Implement a comprehensive date table for time-based analysis (monthly, quarterly, yearly).
 This enables users to explore data trends and perform time-based analyses.

 ##4️⃣ Build the Dashboard

+-Use Power BI (or another BI tool) to design visualizations and KPIs.
+Set up dynamic filters and drill-downs for an interactive experience, providing deeper insights into the data.

+##4️⃣ Build the Dashboard